Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Introduction

 \section{Introduction}

 Novel view synthesis is one of the essential tasks in computer vision and computer graphics, aiming to render novel views of a 3D scene given a set of images.
 It has a wide range of applications in various fields, including augmented reality and virtual reality~\cite{xu2023vr}, robotics~\cite{adamkiewicz2022vision}, and data generation~\cite{ge2022neural}.
-Neural radiance fields (NeRFs)~\cite{mildenhall2021nerf} have demonstrated remarkable success in this field, learning implicit representations that capture intricate 3D geometry and specular effects solely from images.
-However, NeRFs' reliance on multi-layer perceptrons (MLPs)~\cite{fridovich2023k, liu2020neural,zhang2020nerf, reiser2021kilonerf,tancik2022blocknerf} results in slow and computationally intensive volume rendering, hindering real-time applications.
+Neural radiance fields (NeRFs)~\cite{mildenhall2021nerf} have demonstrated remarkable success in this task, learning implicit representations that capture intricate 3D geometry and specular effects solely from images.
+However, NeRFs' reliance on multi-layer perceptrons (MLPs)~\cite{fridovich2023k, liu2020neural, reiser2021kilonerf,tancik2022blocknerf,zhang2020nerf} results in slow and computationally intensive volume rendering, hindering real-time applications.

 Recently, 3D Gaussian splatting (3DGS)~\cite{kerbl20233d} has emerged as a compelling alternative for both high-quality results and real-time rendering.
-Unlike NeRFs' implicit representations, 3DGS models the scene using explicit 3D Gaussians.
-In addition, an efficient CUDA-based differentiable tile rasterization~\cite{kopanas2021point, kerbl20233d} technique enables the rendering of the learned 3D Gaussians in real-time.
+Unlike NeRFs training an MLP to model the scene with an implicit representation, 3DGS models the scene using explicit 3D Gaussians.
+The learned 3D Gaussians are then projected to the image space using an efficient CUDA-based differentiable tile rasterization~\cite{kopanas2021point, kerbl20233d} technique which enables the rendering of the Gaussians in real-time.

-Despite its remarkable results, 3DGS exhibits a significant performance drop when trained with randomly initialized point clouds instead of those achieved from Structure-from-Motion (SfM)~\cite{kerbl20233d}.
-This limitation becomes particularly pronounced in scenarios where SfM techniques struggle to converge, such as scenes with symmetry, specular properties, and textureless regions, and limited available views.
-Also, due to the dependency of 3DGS on initial point clouds, SfM becomes a hard prerequisite even for situations where camera poses can be obtained through external sensors or pre-calibrated cameras~\cite{sturm2012benchmark, geiger2013vision}.
+Despite its remarkable results, 3DGS requires an additional input of initial point cloud compared to NeRFs.
+The quality of the initial point cloud is one of the essential requirements of 3DGS, showing large performance drops when trained with randomly initialized point cloud~\cite{kerbl20233d}.
+A similar type of performance degradation can occur in real-world scenarios, specifically in scenes where SfM techniques struggle to converge, such as scenes with symmetry, and textureless regions~\cite{bian2023nope,zhang2022relpose}.
+Also, accurate initial point cloud become a strict requirement even for situations where camera poses can be obtained through external sensors~\cite{geiger2013vision,sturm2012benchmark} or pre-defined such as in text-to-3D generation~\cite{tang2023dreamgaussian,yi2023gaussiandreamer}.
+In these cases, where the initial point cloud from SfM may contain noise or even unavailable, 3DGS requires an additional module to obtain the point cloud, adding extra computation cost~\cite{nichol2022point,wang2023dust3r}.